ariesiitr/Emotion-Detection-2.0/README.md

 Step #1: Acquire the image frame from a camera feed or extract the audio from .wav file. <br />
 Step #2: Preprocessing of the image/audio file (cropping, resizing, color correction, normalisation).<br />
 Step #3: Extract the important features with a suitable model<br />
-Step #4: Perform emotion classification
+Step #4: Perform emotion classificati0n

 ### Our Approach